 - Inaccurate float charge voltage;

 - Interconnecting links or connections that are loose;

 - Damaged casings resulting in loss of electrolyte;

 - The general aging process or lack of regular maintenance.

 Regular preventive maintenance on your battery bank will ensure an increased lifespan, greater reliability and reduce potential failures on critical equipment.

-Standby Systems SA has staff specifically trained to test and assess the batteries in accordance with manufacturer’s recommendations.
+Standby Systems has staff specifically trained to test and assess the batteries in accordance with manufacturer’s recommendations.
 Our policy of “prevention is better than cure” ensures efficient uptime for our clients and minimise potential risks.